blitz-research/dawnxr/README.md

-Dawn / openxr interop library
+Dawn / OpenXR interop library.

-Adds a dawn openxr platform that should work the same as the existing d3d12, vulkan etc openxr platforms.
-'Steals' the d3d11 platform defines to achieve this though.
+Adds a dawn platform to OpenXR that should work the same as the existing D3D12, Vulkan etc platforms.

-Must be used with the 'openxr' branch of this fork of dawn: https://github.com/blitz-research/dawn
+*Must* be used with the 'openxr-dev' branch of this fork of dawn: https://github.com/blitz-research/dawn

+Steals the D3D11 platform type defines.

 Uses the webgpu dawn c++ wrappers.

-Only provides backends for D3D12 and Vulkan.
+Only supports D3D12 and Vulkan.

 Only tested on Windows.